andreasthoelke/dotvim/help.md

 - for search
 - for terminal commands (gwt).
 Example: run gwt on the next two chars: lsl

+:e .     - to just go back to the cwd in dirvish
 :vs ./   - open the cwd in a split! you can use <c-i> in command line to drill into sub-folders

 ### Copy the CWD